-What It's Like To Be Undocumented & Lose Your Job In The Coronavirus Pandemic
+What It's Like To Be Undocumented & Unemployed In The Coronavirus Pandemic

 “

-I’ve been with his father for 15 years, and I took care of him as though he was my father, and then one day I’m just gone with a message on my phone.
+I’ve worked with his father for 15 years, and I took care of him as though he was my father, and then one day I’m just gone with a message on my phone.

 ”